NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 			\boldsymbol{y^{obs}}=\boldsymbol{y} + \boldsymbol{\varepsilon} =g^{\rm{ex}} (\boldsymbol{x}) + \boldsymbol{\varepsilon}

-	| where a common assumption is that the measurement noise, :math:`\boldsymbol{\varepsilon}`, follows a white Gaussian distribution (i.e. :math:`\varepsilon` is unbiased, follows a normal distribution with variance :math:`\tau`, and is independent of other observation noises).
+	| where a common assumption is that the measurement noise, :math:`\boldsymbol{\varepsilon}`, follows a white Gaussian distribution (i.e., :math:`\varepsilon` is unbiased, follows a normal distribution with variance :math:`\tau`, and is independent of other observation noises).
 Additionally since the noise level is often unknown, :math:`\tau` is also calibrated along with :math:`\beta` and :math:`K(x_i,x_j)`.
-In such settings, surrogate model estimation will not interpolate the observation outputs :math:`\boldsymbol{y^{obs}}`, but instead make a regression curve passing through the optimal estimation of the true underlying outputs :math:`\boldsymbol{y}`.
+In such settings, the surrogate model estimation will not interpolate the observation outputs :math:`\boldsymbol{y^{obs}}`, but instead make a regression curve passing through the optimal estimation of the true underlying outputs :math:`\boldsymbol{y}`.
 In addition to the measurement noise, a mild amount of inherent uncertainty in the simulation model (mild compared to a global trend) can be accounted for in terms of the same noise parameter :math:`\varepsilon`.

 * **Nugget effect: artificial noise for numerical stability**